PD438/IT286_GameProduction/PPJ/FinalPPJ.md

 Another thing to note that i have done for this project is implementing some models for the game and also i have given implementations on how the game should be played.
 I have also learned how to use blender and give the models to thomas to implement into the game.

+-PROS:
-PROS: I felt that the game was going to be a success because of how many people are actually interested in our game.
+I felt that the game was going to be a success because of how many people are actually interested in our game.
 I felt the communication with my team was actually an amazing that has happened with them.
 We were able to implement everything that we wanted to implement I am glad that we have this team because although there were some cons.
+Lastly, i felt that with this project, i definitely wanted more to do because i was so excited to learn in this course.

 Cons:  I felt that with the game i wish we used a different engine.
 I also felt that i did not do enough for my team mates even though i wanted to focus on the sound.